-Having polycystic ovary syndrome or other Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by slight obesity, irregular or no menstrual periods, and symptoms caused by high levels of male hormones (androgens).
-It involves disruption of the... read more or other menstrual problems related to release of the egg Infertility Problems With Ovulation Women may have infertility if the ovaries do not release an egg each month, as usually occurs during a menstrual cycle.
+Having polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by irregular or no menstrual periods and often obesity or symptoms caused by high levels of male hormones (androgens), such as excess body hair and... read more or other menstrual problems related to release of the egg Infertility Problems With Ovulation Women may have infertility if the ovaries do not release an egg each month, as usually occurs during a menstrual cycle.
 Ovulation problems can result from dysfunction of the part of the brain... read more (ovulation), usually with symptoms such as irregular periods, excessive bleeding during periods, or spotting between periods

 Starting menstrual periods (menarche) early, reaching menopause late (after age 52), or both